vvmc/vvmc.github.io/pages/mydoc/mydoc_manage_and_invite_commission_members.md

 ### Steps
 1. Access the **Manage Commission Membership** task.

-    Create new, or update existing, commission memberships.
+    Create new or update existing commission memberships.
 If a commission member is inactive or terminated, then you can only end their existing commission memberships.

     If you change an existing membership type, the previous membership type ends 1 day before the new **Effective Date**.
 The **Membership Service** Start Date is the date of the initial membership type and never changes.
 If you specify an end date for commission membership, the application automatically removes the member from the commission on that date.
 1. (Optional) Access the **Create External Commission Member** task.